hannes/MonetDBLite/README.md

 Object[] result set = qrs.getFullResultSet();
 qrs.close(); //don't forget to close in the end!!! ;)
 ```
-A single value can be checked if it's null with the `NullMappings` class `boolean Check#Type#IsNull(T value)` static methods, except for `booleans`, where the `boolean checkBooleanIsNull(int column, int row)` in the `QueryResultSet` should be used instead.
+A single value can be checked if it's `NULL` with the `NullMappings` class `boolean Check#Type#IsNull(T value)` static methods, except for `booleans`, in which the `boolean checkBooleanIsNull(int column, int row)` in the `QueryResultSet` should be used instead.

 If it's desired to iterate row-wise, the methods `QueryResultRowSet fetchResultSetRows(int startIndex, int endIndex)`, `QueryResultRowSet fetchFirstNRowValues(int n)` and `QueryResultRowSet fetchAllRowValues()` can be used.
-However as of now, these methods convert all values including the primitives into Java Objects, which cause slightly more memory allocations.
+However as of now, these methods convert all the values including primitives into Java Objects, in which causes slightly more memory allocations.
 The `MonetDBRow` class instance holds the data of a single retrieved row.

 ```java
 QueryResultSet qrs = connection.sendQuery("SELECT truth, words, counter FROM example");